mfractor/mfractor.github.io/docs/configuration.md

 Code generators create source code (such as C# or XAML); they isolate the creation of a common piece of code into a single, reusable unit.

-Code generators are only ever directly used by code actions.
+Code generators are only ever directly used by code actions; they are not exposed through the IDE.

-The layout of

 ## Configuration Files